mikbe/commandable/README.markdown

     # a configuration file to load the settings then your app
     # See the Widget app for an example of this.
     require 'yourappname'
-    return_values = Commandable.execute(ARGV)
+    Commandable.execute(ARGV)

-    # do stuff
+I actually prefer to create a separate file for my **Commandable** configuration and load it in my main app  file in the `lib` directory.
+Again, take a look at `Widget` to see what I mean.

-I actually prefer to create a separate file for my **Commandable** configuration and load it in my apps main file in the `lib` directory.
-Just make sure you load the **Commandable** configuration file first.
-For a complete example of this run `commandable widget [path]` and it will copy the example app to the directory you specify.
+You can get a copy of widget by running `commandable widget [path]` and it will copy the example app to the directory you specify.

 ## In closing... ##

-One really cool thing about this design is you can extend another app and add your own command line controls without having to crack open their code.
+One really cool thing about this design is you can dynamically extend another app and add your own command line controls without having to crack open their code.
 The other app doesn't even have to use **Commandable**.
 You can just write your own methods that call the methods of the original program.

 I should also say the code is really, really ugly right now.
 Thats the very next thing I will be working on for this project.
 This is the "rough draft" version that works perfectly well but is very ugly code-wise.
 I needed to use it right now so am putting it out as is.

 If you have any questions about how the code works I've tried to give as much info in these docs as possible but I am also an OCD level commenter so you should be able to find fairly good explanations of what I'm doing in the code.

 Most of all it should be simple to use so if you have any problems please drop me a line.
 Also if you make any changes please send me a pull request.
-I when people that don't respond to them, even to deny them, so I'm pretty good about that sort of thing.
+I hate when people don't respond to them, even to deny them, so I'm pretty good about that sort of thing.

 ## To Do

-Done with 0.2.0.
-Release to final beta.
+All done... for now.

 ###Next version:

 * Needs a massive refactoring.
-* Generator to add Commandable support to your app.
+* Add a generator to automatically add Commandable support to your app.
 * Reorganize docs to be more logical and less the result of my scribblings as I develop.
-* Try to figure out how to trap `alias` without an additional `command` use
+* Try to figure out how to trap `alias` so I don't you don't have to use  an additional `command`.
-* Better formatting of help instructions, the existing one is fairly ugly.
+* Better formatting of help/usage instructions, the existing one is fairly ugly.
 * Use comments below `command` as the description text so you don't have to repeat yourself to get RDoc to give you docs for your functions.
 * Clean up RSpecs.
-I'm doing too many ugly tests of internal state instead of specifying behavior.
+I'm doing too many ugly tests instead of specifying behavior.
 * Allow sorting of commands alphabetically or by priority

 ###Future versions: